Updated: August 15, 2023, at 12:14 p.m.

 - Insomnia, chronic fatigue

-Long term dependency on alcohol is incredibly harmful.
+Long-term alcohol dependency is incredibly harmful.
 Increased chances of contracting certain types of cancer, neuropathy, and permanent liver damage are all possible outcomes of alcoholism.

 Your Own Low Self Esteem